Skip to content

 narration.callLabel(startLabel, {})

-Remember that if you execute the narration.callLabel inside a step, you should return the result of first step of the called label.
+Remember that if you execute the narration.callLabel inside a step, you should return the result of first step of the called label and use await.
+The reason is that it might generate a wrong history.

 typescript